rosshigson/Catalina/source/cake/ownership.md

 <button onclick="Try(this)">try</button>

-With the \_Ctor qualifier, caller is informed that the argument must be uninitialized.
+With the [[ctor]] contract attribute, caller is informed that the argument must be uninitialized.

 The implementation is aware that it can safely override the contents of the object `p->text` without causing a memory leak.